Vanishing ideals of binary Hamming spheres: Introduction

-The paper is organised as follows. \\ In Section \ref{sec: sigma} we introduce the notation and provide some properties of binary symmetric functions, and in Section \ref{sec: moebius} we discuss the binary M\"{o}bius transform.
-These preliminary results will then be used in the remaining Sections \ref{sec: phi} and \ref{sec: minimum distance}, where we respectively discuss about the generating polynomials of the vanishing ideals of Hamming spheres, and their application to the computation of the distance of linear codes.
+The paper is organised as follows.
+In Section \ref{Sect:BinarySymmFunc} we introduce the notation and provide some properties of binary symmetric functions, and in Section \ref{Sect:Moebius} we discuss the binary M{\"o}bius transform.
+These preliminary results will then be used in the remaining Sections \ref{Sect:VanishingId} and \ref{Sect:Applic}, where we respectively discuss about the generating polynomials $\phi_t$ of the vanishing ideals of Hamming spheres, and their application to the computation of the distance of linear codes.
+The \hyperref[Sect:Appendix]{Appendix} analyses the structure of $\phi_t$ for some particular forms of $t$.